mrwine/dhis2-digital-academy-support/Documentation/Check-list before Academy starts.md

 b) Are all the co-hosts able to share their screens?

-* Participants list
-Hence you will be able to see who is connected
+* Participants list to be able to see who is connected

 * Will you need break-out rooms?